DATE: May 18, 2015

 HOURS OF WORK AND WORKING CONDITIONS:

-I. The normal work day is 8:00 am. to 5:00 pm., Monday through Friday with overtime as
+I. The normal work day is between 8:00 am. to 5:00 pm., Monday through Friday with overtime as needed and directed.

 II.
 Office environment and construction job site environment.
 Job performance at construction sites may include walking, climbing, bending and crawling in an environment which may include exposure to the natural elements and external temperatures, dust, insects, construction debris, noise, construction equipment and other conditions normally found at construction sites.

 III.
 As approved by the Director of the Department and the Building Official and based on the availability of funds, continuing education and technical training will be provided to ensure a competent level of ability to perform the duties of this position and to allow for the maintenance of licenses and certifications.

 In compliance with the Americans with Disabilities Act the following represents the Physical and Environmental Demands: This position requires an equal amount of time spent standing, walking, and sitting.
 Lifting, pushing/pulling, or carrying objects weighing up to twenty-five (25) pounds is sometimes required, with a maximum of seventy-five (75) pounds infrequently required.
 Climbing, stooping, kneeling, crouching, crawling, twisting, and bending are sometimes required.
 Repetitive movements of the hands are sometimes required.
 Audio, visual, and verbal functions are essential functions to performing this position.
 The majority of the workday is spent outdoors.